-In the Eastside there are opportunities to leverage at least three primary assets toward achieving the plan's Vision and Goals.
-In the Eastside Area more so than many other parts of San Antonio, there are opportunities to enhance transportation choices and the quality of local places for small businesses and pedestrians, leveraging the area's dense interconnected network of streets and sidewalks.
-The Eastside has momentum toward achieving some long standing economic development and quality of life goals that this plan recommits to, and doing so in a way that draws inspiration from and pays respect to the area's positive historical characteristics.
-There is a network of community organizations, from economic development groups, to neighborhoods associations, church congregations, and social service agencies that can affect more positive change in community placemaking, housing affordability, and the built environment.
-This plan includes recommendations that would empower more local organizations to contribute in these areas.
+There are opportunities to leverage at least three primary assets toward achieving the plan's Vision and Goals.
+First, in the Eastside Area more so than many other parts of San Antonio, there are opportunities to enhance transportation choices and the quality of local places for small businesses and pedestrians, leveraging the area's dense interconnected network of streets and sidewalks.
+Second, the Eastside Area has momentum toward achieving some long-standing economic development and quality of life goals that this plan recommits to, and doing so in a way that draws inspiration from and pays respect to the area's positive historical characteristics.
+Third, there is a network of community organizations, from economic development groups to neighborhood associations, religious congregations, and social service agencies that can affect more positive change in community placemaking, housing affordability, and the built environment.
+This plan includes recommendations that would empower more local organizations to contribute to these opportunities.